-The Korean Commercialisation Promotion Agency for R&D Outcomes identifies the development of AI technology as a core challenge once Korea achieves commercialisation of automation level 3.
+The Korean Commercialisation Promotion Agency for R&D Outcomes identifies the development of Al technology as a core challenge once Korea achieves commercialisation of automation level 3.
 The ability of 6vehicles to make independent decisions under complex circumstances, such as changing road surface and weather conditions are key in the transition from automation level 3 to level 4.
 Deep learning and human behaviour interpretation solutions are two specific opportunity areas for British companies in this regard.

 Human behaviour interpretation can focus on the driver as well as other traffic participants.
 Solutions that can interpret a driver's physical and mental condition will help avoid accidents caused by driver fatigue or intoxication.
-Both Hyundai Motors and Hyundai Mobis engaged in a human behaviour interpretation focused partnership with Deepglint, a Chinese business that specialises in vision technology and has developed high-definition camera image recognition technology based on Al. Hyundai Motor Company also invested in Perceptive Automata, a company that takes sensor data to train deep learning models to interpret human behaviour.
-The result is artificial intelligence software that allows autonomous vehicles to anticipate the movements and actions of pedestrians, cyclists and motorists.
+Both Hyundai Motors and Hyundai Mobis engaged in a human behaviour interpretation focused partnership with Deepglint, a Chinese business that specialises in vision technology and has developed high-definition camera image recognition technology based on Al. Hyundai Motor Company also invested in Perceptive Automata, a on LiDAR as well as vision systems based on deep learning.
+If you have an innovative technology at the right price, every Korean OEM or tier, including Hyundai Mobis, will be interested in a partnership.